Achaaab/gravity-simulator/README.md

 * **Jonathan Guéhenneux** - *Developer* - [Achaaab](https://github.com/Achaaab)

 ## License
-This project is licensed under the GNU General Public License (GPL) - see the [LICENSE.md](LICENSE.md) for the details.
+This project is licensed under the GNU General Public License (GPL) - see the [LICENSE](LICENSE) for the details.